MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 # Cloud Connectors as Power Automate for desktop actions

 [Cloud Connectors available for Power Automate](/connectors/connector-reference/connector-reference-powerautomate-connectors) are gradually introduced for desktop flows as well.

 ## Prerequisites and limitations

 - You need an Attended RPA license.
 - Specific endpoints must be included in the allowlist for desktop flows containing cloud connector actions to work properly.
 More information: [Desktop flow services required for runtime](../../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
 - For **Office 365 Outlook** actions, if you're using an Exchange Online application access policy, ensure that the allowed user-agents for successful desktop flow execution: PowerAutomateLocal/*, PowerAutomateCloud/.* More information: [Common errors](/connectors/office365/#common-errors)
 - Dynamic output schema isn't fully supported for cloud connector actions in desktop flows.
-Don't use variables in the respective dropdown fields, such as site address, list name, select file, and so on, while configuring a cloud connector action.
+Don't use variables in dropdown fields, such as site address, list name, select file, and so on, while configuring a cloud connector action.
-- To enable attended or unattended runs (cloud-initiated runs), make sure that your desktop flow uses the Power Automate v2 schema and all connection references are marked as embedded.
+- To enable attended or unattended runs (cloud-initiated runs), make sure your desktop flow uses the [Power Automate v2 schema](../schema.md) and all connection references are marked as embedded.
 - Connection reference embedding is only available for co-owners.
 Users (run-only) can execute flows shared with them only via Power Automate for desktop's console using their own connections.
 - Desktop flows with embedded connection references don't currently support application lifecycle management (ALM) capabilities.

-## Using files in cloud connector actions
+## Use files in cloud connector actions

 To pass a file as an input to a cloud connector action, you must first convert it to binary data, using the [Convert file to binary data](file.md#convert-file-to-binary-data) action.

-Cloud connector actions that return/produce files, actually produce binary data representing the respective files.
+Cloud connector actions that create or retrieve files actually produce binary data representing the respective files.
 To access the actual file, make sure to use the [Convert binary data to file](file.md#convert-binary-data-to-file) action first.

-## Embedding connection references on a desktop flow (preview)
+## Embed connection references on a desktop flow (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 With connection reference embedding, you can provide other co-owners access to your connection references and their underlying resources.
-You do this only in the scope of the respective shared desktop flow.
+You do this process only in the scope of the respective shared desktop flow.

 [!INCLUDE [cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]

 To embed a connection reference to a flow, you have access to as a co-owner:

-- Select the respective desktop flow in Power Automate (make.powerautomate.com), and then select **Details**.
+- Select the desktop flow in Power Automate (make.powerautomate.com), and then select **Details**.
 - In the **Connection references** section, select **Manage.**

 :::image type="content" source="media/cloudconnectors/manage_connection_references_button.png" alt-text="Screenshot of the Manage Connections button" border="false":::

-- In the **Connection references** screen all of the connection references used in a respective flow are displayed.
+- In the **Connection references** screen all of the connection references used in a flow are displayed.
 - Set the **Embed in desktop flow** option to **Yes** to enable it.

 :::image type="content" source="media/cloudconnectors/embed_a_connection_reference_to_a_flow.png" alt-text="Screenshot of the Manage Connections menu" border="false" lightbox="media/cloudconnectors/embed_a_connection_reference_to_a_flow.png":::